-Without our yearly celebration of incarnation-which continues until Epiphany-that's always on January 6, but we'll celebrate it next Sunday, January 7-without our yearly celebration of the incarnation, we would be reluctant to go into another year.
+Without our yearly celebration of incarnation-which continues until Epiphany-that's always on January 6, but we'll celebrate it next Sunday, January 8-without our yearly celebration of the incarnation, we would be reluctant to go into another year.
 Each year the weight of the past gets heavier-the things done that should not have been done, the things left undone that should have been done.
-Each year the weight of the past gets heavier-and so we continue to follow Jesus who tells us his yoke is easy, his burden is light.
+Each year the weight of the past gets heavier-and so we gladly accept the offer to follow Jesus, who tells us his yoke is easy, his burden is light.

 Of course, you know that we don't just leave this fading year behind.
 We can't.
 We bring it along as we continue down this narrow alley.
-The days pass, one after another, and no clutching will keep them.
-Yet they leave their marks upon us, upon our hands and faces, upon the spirit most of all, and our heart is filled with their voices, laughing and weeping.
+The days pass, one after another, and no clutching will keep them, no grasping allows us to hold onto the stuff of life.
+Yet the days leave their marks upon us, upon our hands and faces, upon the spirit most of all, and our hearts are filled with the laughing and weeping of the living of these days.